Riyan Parag: Domestic career

-As a 14-year-old, Riyan Parag could have been the youngest first-class debutant in India, but for the Assam selectors, who were not on the same page as the state's then coach Sanath Kumar.
+As a 14-year-old, Riyan could have been the youngest first-class debutant in India, but for the Assam selectors, who were not on the same page as the state's then coach Sanath Kumar.
 Riyan made his Twenty20 debut for Assam in the 2016–17 Inter State Twenty-20 Tournament on 29 January 2017.

 He made his first-class debut for Assam in the 2017–18 Ranji Trophy on 17 November 2017.
 With that debut, he became India's first FC cricketer born in 21st century.

 He was the leading run-scorer for Assam in the 2018–19 Vijay Hazare Trophy, with 248 runs in seven matches.

-Riyan Parag is said to have played a significant role in helping Assam reach the semifinals of both the 2022-23 Vijay Hazare Trophy and 2023–24 Syed Mushtaq Ali Trophy, and East Zone making the finals of the 2023 Deodhar Trophy.
+Riyan is said to have played a significant role in helping Assam reach the semifinals of both the 2022-23 Vijay Hazare Trophy and 2023–24 Syed Mushtaq Ali Trophy, and East Zone making the finals of the 2023 Deodhar Trophy.

 In the 2022-23 Vijay Hazare Trophy, he was the highest run-getter for Assam and overall the fifth highest across sides in the season, with 552 runs at an average of 69 with three tons and one fifty.
 Coming in to bat at number four, he notched blistering centuries against Rajasthan, Jammu and Kashmir and Sikkim, and an unbeaten fifty against Vidarbha.
 He also took 10 wickets in the season with his leg-break bowling.
 In the quarter finals of the tournament chasing a mammoth 351 against Jammu and Kashmir, he scored 174 off 116 balls, an innings that was studded with a dozen sixes and an equal number of fours.

 In one of the group stage matches of the first-class 2022-23 Ranji Trophy tournament playing against Hyderabad, Riyan struck 78 off 28 balls with the bat in the 2nd innings apart from picking up an eight wicket match-haul with his leg break bowling to help his team clinch a closely fought contest by 18 runs.

 In the 2023 Deodhar Trophy, he was adjudged the Player of the Series for being the highest run-getter, highest six-hitter and third-highest wicket-taker in the tournament.
 He scored a total of 354 runs in the tournament at a batting average of 88.50 and snapped 11 wickets at a bowling average of 19.09.
 Riyan Parag surpassed Yusuf Pathan’s record of nine sixes for West Zone against North Zone (2010), to record the most sixes in an innings in the tournament's history by smashing 11 sixes against North Zone.
 Parag struck centuries against West Zone and North Zone.
 In the final of the tournament playing for East Zone against South Zone, Riyan scored a 65 ball 95 after coming to bat when his team was tottering at 72 for 4 chasing an imposing target of 329.